 At this stage, you only know as much about an applicant as what they have told you.
 It is important to dig deeper and find out as much as you can about someone who will be representing your company.
 Pre-employment screenings enable you to find out important information about your potential employee.
 The following screening options are very useful:

-An employer will benefit knowing if the candidate is currently or recently abused any illicit substances.
+- Drug Testing: An employer will benefit from knowing if the candidate is currently or recently abused any illicit substances.
 Drug testing allows employers to know about illegal drugs such as heroin and cocaine, but also about prescription drug abuse that might interfere with the applicant’s job performance.

 Once your new employee is selected, you must now make sure they are set up with the tools they need to perform their job duties.
 Some of these tools may include:

-From keycards to internet connection, an employer will need to provide what he/she feels the employee needs to do their job.
+- Network Access: From keycards to an internet connection, an employer will need to provide what he/she feels the employee needs to do their job.